 TRUBETZKOY, Prince Nikolai Sergeyevich (Russian Knjaz Nikolaj Sergeevič Trubeckoj).
 Moscow 4(16).4.1890 — Vienna 25.6.1938.
 Russian Phonetician, Slavic and IE Linguist.
-Son of a Professor of philosophy and Rector of Moscow University.
-Started early (1905) writing studies on Fenno-Ugric ethnology.
-In 1908-12 studied comparative linguistics, etc. at Moscow (under Porzezinski).
+Son of Sergej Nikolaevič Tr.
+(1862–1905),a Professor of philosophy and Rector of Moscow University, of high nobility.
+Educated at home, became early interested in ethnology.
+Linguistics came as a help for ethnology, but soon took over.
+Started early (1905) writing studies on Finno-Ugric ethnology.
+In 1908-12 studied comparative linguistics, etc. at Moscow (under Porzeziński).
 Ph.D.
 (Kand.?)
 1913.
-Further studies of Sanskrit and comparative linguistics at Leipzig under Leskien and Brugman.
-From 1915 Docent of comparative linguistics at Moscow University, in 1918-20 Professor of Slavic at Rostov-on-Don.
-In 1920-22 Professor of Comparative linguistics at Sofia, from 1922 Professor of Slavic, from 1923 also Head of Department (succeeding Jagić) at Vienna.
+Further studies of Sanskrit and comparative linguistics at Leipzig under Windisch, Sievers, Leskien and Brugman.
+From 1915 Docent of Sanskrit and comparative linguistics at Moscow University.
+In the time of revolution he was on a field trip in the Caucasus and was then in 1918-20 Professor of Slavic at Rostov-on-Don (under Denikin’s governement).
+In 1919 he escaped with his wife to Constantinople, but lost all his papers.
+In 1920-22 Professor of Comparative linguistics at Sofia, from 1922 Professor of Slavic, from 1923 also Head of Department (succeeding Jagićand on his recommendation) at Vienna.
 Member of Austrian Academy 1930.
-Sharply cricicized Nazis.
-He was famous of his phonological theory and an early proponent of areal linguistics.
+Married Vera Petrovna Bazilevskaja, three daughters and one son.